 1. The Oldest Trophy in Football

 The original trophy resides for most of the year at the Scottish Football Museum at Hampden Park, Glasgow.
-Once a year, it is removed, given a good clean and polish before being presented to the tournament winners.
-Afterwards, it is simply returned to the Museum.
+Once a year, it is removed and given a good clean and polish before being presented to the tournament winners.
+Afterward, it is simply returned to the Museum.
 A replica trophy does exist, and this is given to the winners after the ceremony and is also used for commercial purposes.

 2. The Most Successful Football Club in the World

 Have you ever wondered just who the most successful football club in the world is?
 You might be tempted to think it is Real Madrid.
 After all, they have won an impressive 13 European Cup/Champions Leagues, and overall they have won a staggering 87 major trophies.
 However, Scotland plays host to a football club that has 28 more major trophies than even the mighty Los Blancos.
 That club is Rangers FC.
 The Glasgow giants have, in their 146-year history, won a mind-blowing 115 trophies, including a world record 54 League titles.